 - Reflected Ceiling Plan or RCP

 - Plan Perspective

 A plan drawing shows a view from above.
-This is often used to depict the layout of a building showing locations of rooms and windows, walls, doors, stairs etc ….
-Although plan drawings can be drawn from above a building they are often drawn cutting through the building with horizontal plane.
-The plan is typically cut at a height of about 4 feet but the architect drawing the plan may cut it at a different height.
+This is often used to depict the layout of a building, showing locations of rooms and windows, walls, doors, stairs etc. Although plan drawings can be drawn from above, they are often drawn cutting through the building with horizontal plane.
+The plan is typically cut at a height of about 4 feet, but the architect drawing the plan may cut it at a different height.
 This means that you have an imaginary plane cutting through the building at an elevation of 4 feet above the floor.
-Therefor you see in the cut anything that the plane passes through.
+Therefore, you see in the cut anything that the plane passes through.